Kuemper, Coyotes shut out Flames

 Kuemper, in his 200th career NHL game, was the central figure in a major fight with 12 seconds left in the second period.
 Two Flames players cross-checked Arizona's Jason Demers while he was down on the ice, and Kuemper rushed to the aid of his teammate by hauling down Calgary's Matthew Tkachuk.
 The two went at it while other players skirmished nearby, and in the end, five players total were assessed 14 minutes penalties.

 The Coyotes were 0-for-4 on power plays and are 1 for their last 24.
-The Flames, who lost their third straight game, had a power play with less than eight minutes left in the third period but couldn't convert.
+The Flames had a power play with less than eight minutes left in the third period but couldn't convert.
 Arizona's penalty kill was 3-for-3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)